 Early feudal rolls provided the king of the time a method of cataloguing holdings for taxation, but today they provide a glimpse into the wide surname spellings in use at that time.
 John de Hwnbre was listed in Warwickshire in 1305 and John Humbre was found in Cheshire in 1392.

 Early History of the Humbletom family

-Another 251 words (18 lines of text) covering the years 160 and 1604 are included under the topic Early Humbletom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Humbletom research.
+Another 126 words (9 lines of text) covering the years 160 and 1604 are included under the topic Early Humbletom History in all our PDF Extended History products and printed products wherever possible.

 Humbletom Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Humbletom include Humber, Humbar, Humbor, Umber, Umbar, Umbor, Humbere, Humbore, Humbare, Humberston, Humbertson, Humberstone, Humberton, Humbertown, Humberstown, Humbletown, Humbleston, Humblestown and many more.

 Early Notables of the Humbletom family (pre 1700)